Expert corner - opinion of specialists on real estate in Croatia

 No real estate can exist without good connectivity and infrastructure but since the beginning of times in coastal countries it was customary to place the road along the sea.
 First comes the beach or rocks, then the road, then the buildings.
 It was hardly ever justified from the point of view of higher tides and storms endangering roads and connectivity.
 Nowadays it turned to grow into different problem: huge territories are developed in accordance with this urban structure leaving hundreds of kilometers of coastline lost for residential and other development and construction.

 The cries for public interests were prevailing for a long time.
-But now it is evident that such urban concept with first line road is good for noone.
-Noone can enjoy the beach in these zones, noone can bath there, no hotels can be built there, no villas, no apartments in Croatia.
+But now it is evident that such urban concept with first line road is good for no one.
+No one can enjoy the beach in these zones, no one can bath there, no hotels can be built there, no villas, no apartments in Croatia.
 Usual concern about public good evolved into public bad.
-Noone wants to live up the road, everybody wants to be down, closer to the sea.
+No one wants to live upper form the road, everybody wants to be down the road, closer to the sea.

 Some municipalities have already started the program of roads and highways removal from the first line.
-Some are still thinking how to sort it out as relocation of the road up the hill means purchase of private lands (now meant for the road) from private persons or exchange of their lands for some other ones.
+Other are still thinking how to sort it out.
+Relocation the road up the hill means purchase private lands (where the road now would be) from private persons or exchange their lands for some other ones.
 Here municipalities have vast resource of municipal lands but they are not often so eager to promote this program.

-But look at Italian experience: there was not only auto road but rail from France along Ventimiglia, Ospidaletti, San-Remo right by the sea.
+But look at Italian experience: there was not only auto road but railway right by the sea from France along Ventimiglia, Ospidaletti, San-Remo.
 Now it is turned into ecological bicycle path.
 Same approach can be used in Croatia or even wiser urban planning to leave space for beachline, cyclists, property owners in Croatia.

 So, second confusion for real estate in Croatia is road by the sea which should be removed.